 Accident Scene Documentation

-Documentation can include photos of the accident scene, your injuries, and anything that can help your lawyer build a case.
+Documentation can include photos of the accident scene, your injuries, and anything that can help your vehicle accident attorney douglas ga build a case.
 “It is important to take photos of your car, other vehicles involved in the accident, and most importantly, the area(s) of impact,” says Attorney Jay Ruane of Ruane Attorneys at Law, LLC.